ModyQyW/vite-plugin-stylelint/README.md

 - Default: `'stylelint'`

 Path to Stylelint instance that will be used for linting.
 Use [dynamic import](https://javascript.info/modules-dynamic-imports) under the hood.
 Read [vite server.fs options](https://vitejs.dev/config/server-options.html#server-fs-strict) first.

+### `formatter`

+- Type: `Stylelint.FormatterType | Stylelint.Formatter`
+- Default: `'string'`

+The name or the path of a formatter.

+This is used to [set a formatter](https://stylelint.io/user-guide/usage/options#formatter) in order to convert lint results to a human- or machine-readable string.

 ### `lintOnStart`